k8s-platform-hub/microservice-templates/README.md

 # microservice-templates

 [Hasura](https://hasura.io) is a platform for building and deploying application backends.
-The platform is a [Kubernetes](https://kubernetes.io) based PaaS (*Platform-as-a-Service to deploy backends*) and a PostgreSQL based BaaS (*Backend-as-a-Service to rapidly build backends*).
+It is a [Kubernetes](https://kubernetes.io) based PaaS (*Platform-as-a-Service to deploy backends*) and a PostgreSQL based BaaS (*Backend-as-a-Service to rapidly build backends*).

 To help you quickly bootstrap your microservice in a Hasura project, this repository maintains a collection of starter kits for popular options.